 There are many misconceptions about pH in drinking water.
 Does the pH of drinking water have an effect on your health?
 Let's learn more.

-Posted in Acid Stains, Bad Tasting Water, Contaminant, Culligan Nation, Drinking Water, Healthy Life, Lead, Total Home System, Uncategorized, Water Problems, Water Softener, contaminant, drinking water, filtration, pH, water softener
+Posted in Acid Stains, Bad Tasting Water, Contaminant, Culligan Nation, Drinking Water, Healthy Life, Lead, Total Home System, Water Problems, Water Softener, pH

 Marketing are having a field day with the pH of drinking water.
 Some claim alkaline water is a miracle drug capable of curing any disease, even cancer.
 And others warn that acidic water is deadly, and the cause of countless diseases.